mohd-yaseen-official/wibbitz-clone/README.md

 # Wibbitz Homepage Clone
 This project is a front-end clone of the Wibbitz (now Brightcove Create) homepage.
-It aims to replicate the visual design and layout of the original website using HTML, CSS, and JavaScript.
+It aims to replicate the visual design and layout of the original website using HTML, CSS.

 ## Features

 * Accurate visual representation of the Wibbitz (Brightcove Create) homepage design (as of the time of creation).
 * Clean and well-structured HTML for semantic markup.
 * Organized CSS for styling and layout.
-* Basic JavaScript for interactive elements (if any).

 ## Technologies Used

 * HTML5
 * CSS3
-* JavaScript (for basic interactivity)

 ## Disclaimer